 To make the Tomatillo Sauce:

-- Drop the fresh tomatillos into boiling water and cook for several minutes, mostly to remove the paper-like skin.
-Place the tomatillos, serrano chile(s), onion and garlic and salt in a blender and whirl.
-Heat a small amount of olive oil in another skillet and add the tomatillo mixture.
+- Drop the fresh tomatillos into boiling water and cook for several minutes, until just soft.
+Or use canned tomatillos.
+Place the tomatillos, serrano chile(s), onion, garlic and salt in a blender and whirl.
+Heat a tablespoon of olive oil in another skillet and add the tomatillo mixture.
 Cook and stir for 3 or 4 minutes.
 Stir in vegetable broth, just enough to thin the sauce.
 Season to taste with salt.
 Pour a generous ladle on top of the spinach tortas.

 Notes

-- I used blender-ground corn tortillas in place of the breadcrumbs that Carmen uses to absorb moisture and help hold the patties together.
+- I used blender-ground corn tortilla chips in place of the breadcrumbs that Carmen uses to absorb moisture and help hold the patties together.
 You could also use cornmeal or flour.